pavlik-dev/LegacyGPT/README.md

 # ❤️ Contributors

-Thanks to all the contributors!
+Thanks to all the contributors, and of course, to @ztjhz for Better ChatGPT!

 <a href="https://github.com/pavlik-dev/LegacyGPT/graphs/contributors">
   <img src="https://contrib.rocks/image?repo=pavlik-dev/LegacyGPT" />